California Court Records

 To locate information about people who are currently incarcerated in the state under the jurisdiction of the California Department of Corrections and Rehabilitation (CDCR), requestors may call the California Inmate Identification Unit at (916) 445–6713.

 Alternatively, requestors may use the ‘Locate Inmate' tool available on the CDCR website.
-The search tool allows users to query the database by two required filters, CDCR number or Last name.
+The search tool allows users to query the database using two required filters: CDCR number or Last name.
 A search by the last name typically yields a list of all inmates with that name.
 Users then select the relevant subject from the result page to view the inmate information.
 The information includes prison location and parole eligibility.
-Note, this tool only allows access to information of adult inmates, contact the Division of Juvenile Justice (DJJ) for inmate records of minors.
+Note, this tool only allows access to information about adult inmates.
+Contact the Division of Juvenile Justice (DJJ) for inmate records of minors.

 Members of the public who wish to obtain records of inmates incarcerated in county or city jails may contact the local arresting agency.
-Most local jail administrators provide inmate information on their website for each public access.
-For example, requestors may find inmate records for persons incarcerated in Los Angeles, San Diego, and Orange counties on Los Angeles County Sheriff’s Department, San Diego County Sheriff’s Department, and Orange County Sheriff’s Department websites respectively.
+Most local jail administrators provide inmate information on their websites for public access.
+For example, requestors may find inmate records for persons incarcerated in Los Angeles, San Diego, and Orange counties on the Los Angeles County Sheriff’s Department, San Diego County Sheriff’s Department, and Orange County Sheriff’s Department websites, respectively.

 How To Find A Federal Inmate In California?